open-telemetry/build-tools/semantic-conventions/syntax.md

 The field `semconv` represents a semantic convention and it is made by:

 - `id`, string that uniquely identifies the semantic convention.
+- `type`, optional enum, defaults to `span` (with a warning if not present).
 - `brief`, string, a brief description of the semantic convention.
 - `note`, optional string, a more elaborate description of the semantic convention.
    It defaults to an empty string.
 - `prefix`, optional string, prefix for the attributes for this semantic convention.
    It defaults to an empty string.
 - `extends`, optional string, reference another semantic convention `id`.
    It inherits the prefix, constraints, and all attributes defined in the specified semantic convention.
-- `span_kind`, optional enum, specifies the kind of the span.
+- `stability`, optional enum, specifies the stability of the semantic convention.

+   Note that, if `stability` is missing but `deprecated` is present, will automatically set the `stability` to `deprecated`.
+   If `deprecated` is present and `stability` differs from `deprecated`, this will result in an error.
+- `deprecated`, optional, specifies if the semantic convention is deprecated.
+   The string provided as `<description>` MUST specify why it's deprecated and/or what to use instead.
+   See also `stability`.
 - `attributes`, list of attributes that belong to the semantic convention.
 - `constraints`, optional list, additional constraints (See later).
 It defaults to an empty list.

+#### Span semantic convention

+The following is only valid if `type` is `span` (the default):

+- `span_kind`, optional enum, specifies the kind of the span.

 ### Attributes